rjankie/qafedev.github.io/07_DataStoreOperations.md

 ### 7.1 How to store and access data in QAFE applications

-In order to be able to use and manipulate data in a QAFE application it needs to be stored somewhere.
-There are different ways of storing data and these will be dealt with in this chapter.
+In order to be able to use and manipulate data in a QAFE application, it needs to be stored somewhere.
+There are different ways of storing data, these will be dealt with in this chapter.

 The table below shows the different *store types*.
 It indicates the scope of the store.
-For example the *window* scope means that as long as the window is active the variable stored in this store type is also available.
+For example; the *window* scope means that as long as the window is active, the variable stored in this store type is also available.
 The column *built-in* indicates which event built-in you have to use in order to assign a value to a variable stored in this store type.

 Store type | Scope | Built-in
 ---|---|---